jotabe-net/zigbee2mqtt.io/docs/devices/ZSS-QT-LS-C.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing

+Use a pin to push the button through the whole that you will find in the back side of the device, on the left of the battery compartment.

+The device will show a green light.
+Keep pushing for 6 seconds, until the green light starts blinking, and release it.
+When the pairing is finished, the ligh goes off.

 <!-- Notes END: Do not edit below this line -->